 Throughout the winter, keep your trees and shrubs clear of snow.
 Knock the snow off with a broom before it freezes and becomes heavy enough to damage the branches.

 Most enclosures would be built with wood stakes & burlap.
 This is only done for the first 2 years.
-After that it is expected that the tree should be able to withstand the rigors of the winter, provided it is healthy and growing properly.
-If you left enough of an airspace, you could probably enclose the 4 sides first the first year.
+After that, it is expected that the tree should be able to withstand the rigors of the winter, provided it is healthy and growing properly.
+If you left enough of airspace, you could probably enclose the 4 sides the first year.

 Make sure you have watered it really well before the ground freezes up- desiccation is the most common cause of young ( or even older) trees dying over the winter/spring.

-Mulch a 2 foot ring around the truck to a depth of 6-8″ but NOT touching the trunk!
+Mulch a 2-foot ring around the truck to a depth of 6-8″ but NOT touching the trunk!
 This will help to moderate temperature swings in the soil and maintain moisture for the root system.
+The best mulch is arborist wood chips.

 Remember also to think of hungry rodents and consider wrapping the base of the trunk up to the first branches to prevent nibbling and possibly girdling it over the winter.